Intranet and extranet software have similar names and benefits, but there is one huge question that will determine which platform is for you.

 What is an intranet?

 The prefix intra means within or inside.
-Therefore, an intranet is the company’s digital workspace that centralizes and streamlines every person, document, tool, conversation, and project in your company.
+Therefore, an intranet is the company’s digital workspace that centralizes employee data, documents, tools, conversations, and projects in your company.

 The major difference from an extranet, however, is that an intranet is used internally.
-While an extranet allows businesses to communicate with clients and vendors, an intranet allows employees and colleagues to work together in a virtual space—for the most part, no outside parties are involved.
+An intranet allows employees and colleagues to work together in a virtual space to communicate, collaborate, and access documents and resources—for the most part, no outside parties are involved.

 Strong intranet software is packed with features that improve three main areas in your business: communication, collaboration, and connectivity.
-When you prioritize all three, your staff will work better, smarter, and happier.
+When you prioritize all three, your staff will work better, smarter, and have the resources to make informed decisions on the spot.
 Let’s take a look at how these features work.

 The benefits of implementing an intranet.